As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Food on Your Thru-Hike

-For your hike, the food will obviously need to be shelf-stable and able to last without refrigeration that most standard foods wouldn’t last.
+For your hike, the food will obviously need to be shelf-stable and able to last without refrigeration most standard foods wouldn’t last.

 In this case, what you need to understand is that you are going to be using much of your stored nutrients which is why as time goes many hikers start to experience physical ailments.